 This year we are presenting our Academic Options book electronically for you and your family to explore all the extensive subject choices at Diocesan School for Girls.
-In recent years we have seen the continuing financial impact of a world recovering from COVID and this will provide new opportunities for our young people to explore world travel, tourism, and the hospitality industry, as well as new growth opportunities for business development and employment.
 The rapid growth of artificial intelligence is challenging the status of knowledge and how it will influence education both positively and negatively.
 These changes cast a new light on different ways of learning and working and are the reason why we should equip ourselves with a wide range of options leading into the future.
-To help you with course planning, teaching staff have prepared videos and information so you can explore all areas of the curriculum at your leisure.
+To help you with course planning, teaching staff will be available at an options evening in the Sports Centre on August 12, and the parent teacher interviews on July30/August 1 will also provide opportunities to seek advice from subject teachers and the Careers team.